 For Helen, the foundation was a means of following through on her husband's unfinished agenda and cementing his legacy in state and national history.
 She shaped the foundation's mission to address concerns of interest to the late senator, such as foreign policy, national security, energy, and the environment.
 Helen called the foundation a "living memorial for Scoop" (The Oregonian, November 17, 1985).
 In creating the foundation and assuming responsibility for its major fundraising goals, Helen Jackson successfully stepped from the sidelines, where she had comfortably spent many years, and into the forefront of political action.
 The foundation -- and the commitment to keeping Scoop's memory alive -- gave her life a new direction and purpose.

-Helen Jackson continues to serve as chairman of the board of governors for the foundation.
-Her children, Peter H. Jackson and Anna Marie Laurence, serve with her on the board.
-In its 28 years of operation, the foundation has granted over $22 million to nonprofit organizations and educational institutions in the United States and Russia.
+Helen Jackson served as chairman of the board of governors for the foundation for more than a quarter century.
+Her children, Peter H. Jackson and Anna Marie Laurence, served with her on the board.
+In its first 28 years of operation, the foundation granted more than $22 million to nonprofit organizations and educational institutions in the United States and Russia.
 Grant-making and strategic initiatives fall in four program areas, all of which reflect the senator's interests: international affairs and education, environment and natural resource management, public service, and human rights.
 The foundation and its many successes would not have been possible without the dedication, resourcefulness, and fundraising talents of Helen Jackson.

 A Chair in Her Honor